sargue/java-time-jsptags/README.md

 ### Project status

-The status is currently beta stage.

 I started this project because I needed a replacement of Joda-Time JSP Tags after migration of a project to Java 8.

 ### About